 The harshest penalties are reserved for repeat violations, or in instances where there's inadequate or insufficient protection of user data.
 Maximum penalties for first offenders are typically half of the GDPR maximum (up to €10 million vs €20 million, or 2% vs. 4% of revenue), but the EU is being clear that failure to use "appropriate technical and organisational measures" will bring the hammer down.

 In light of these requirements, and their attending risks, organizations should use this time to review their strategy and tools for threat detection and response.
 While it's always good business to protect against the increasing sophistication and impact of the evolving threat landscape, the GDPR changes the risk equation significantly.

 RSA can help you meet your data protection responsibilities under the GDPR.
-RSA NetWitness® Suite is a set of state of the art threat detection and response tools, while our RSA® Incident Response and RSA® Advanced Cyber Defense Practices deliver world-class planning and implementation services.
+RSA NetWitness® Platform is a set of state of the art threat detection and response tools, while our RSA® Incident Response and RSA® Advanced Cyber Defense Practices deliver world-class planning and implementation services.
 As you prepare for the GDPR, a world-class data protection process is the foundation.

 Author: Arthur Fontaine

 Category: RSA Point of View, Blog Post

 Keywords: Compliance, Data Privacy, EU Data Protection, GDPR, General Data Protection Regulation, Penalties, Personal Information, RSA Netwitness